 Vakteye scans your consent banner the same way IMY does: automated, evidence-backed, with screenshots and cookie diffs.

-Vakteye's consent scanner tests your banner against the requirements from IMY's enforcement decisions.
+The Vakteye platform tests your consent banner against the requirements from IMY's enforcement decisions.
 Here is what we check:

-• Button prominence analysis: We measure the visual weight of accept vs. reject buttons (size, color contrast, placement).
+- Button prominence analysis: We measure the visual weight of accept vs. reject buttons (size, color contrast, placement) — the exact issue in the ATG decision.

-• Click-path measurement: We count how many clicks it takes to reject vs. accept.
+- Click-path measurement: We count how many clicks it takes to reject vs. accept, and verify that withdrawal is accessible from the first layer.

 Every finding comes with forensic evidence: browser session recordings, HAR files, cookie diffs, and timestamped screenshots.
 The kind of evidence that holds up in an IMY investigation.